top of page

 The verb 'impound' has an etymology rooted in Old French and Latin.
 It is derived from the Old French word 'empounder,' which means 'to place in a pound' or 'to confine.'
 This Old French term, in turn, can be traced back to Latin, specifically the word 'imponere,' which combines 'in,' meaning 'in' or 'into,' and 'ponere,' meaning 'to put' or 'to place.'
 The etymology of 'impound' underscores the action of placing something into confinement or custody, often by a government or legal authority.
 It signifies the act of seizing or confiscating property, typically as a result of a legal procedure or regulation, and placing it in a secure location or pound.
 The term's historical development reflects the idea of restricting or containing something for legal or regulatory purposes.

-Find the meaning of impound
+Quiz: Find the meaning of the verb impound:

 Try Again!